a-rey/CISCO_configs/README.md

   | Gigabit Ethernet | 1,000,000 Kbps    | 1    |
   | 10G Ethernet     | 10,000,000 Kbps   | 1    |
   | 100G Ethernet    | 100,000,000 Kbps  | 1    |

+### IPv6 (OSPFv3)

+Same as IPv4 with the following notes:

+- OSPF neighbors **do not** need to be in the same subnet (with global or unique local addresses) since they use link-local addresses to communicate directly instead
+  - When looking at the output of `show ipv6 ospf neighbor` or `show ipv6 ospf interfaces brief`, the IPv4 column for neighbor IP address has been replaced with an interface ID that is assigned locally
+- OSPF RID is set **the same way** and selection priority is done **the same way** (_using IPv4 addresses_)
+- OSPFv3 uses `ipv6` instead of the `ip` configuration command for all the same commands
+- OSPFv3 uses the same OPSFv2 interface configuration assignment to enable OSPF on an interface
+  - `Router(config-if)#ipv6 ospf <process-id> area <area>`
+  - OSPFv3 **does not** allow the use of the OSPFv1 `network` command to assign OSPF enabled interfaces
+- OPSFv2's `224.0.0.5` is `FF02::5` in OPSFv3 for neighbor relationship forming
+- OPSFv2's `224.0.0.6` is `FF02::6` in OPSFv3 for DR & BDR communication

 ### Troubleshooting